oclockvn/jira-extension/README.md

 - `popup.css`: Styles for the popup
 - `popup.js`: JavaScript for the popup functionality
 - `background.js`: Background service worker script
+- `util.js`: Utility functions for reuse across the extension
+  - `toSnakeCase()`: Converts strings to snake-case format

 ## Development